IpsumDominum/ShalomTemplates/README.md

 # ShalomTemplates
-Based on Jinja2, ShalomTemplates is for rapidly developing templates for arbitary projectsz,
+Based on Jinja2, ShalomTemplates is for rapidly developing templates for arbitary projects, especially web development projects